 When asked “Can Type 1 Diabetes be cured?”, most say NO WAY, it can't happen.

-People reverse Type 2 Diabetes (Adult Onset) all of the time with low-carb diets and exercise, but with Type 1 Diabetes, often called Juvenile Onset Diabetes, it's a well-known “fact” that you can plan on taking insulin for the rest of your life, because once your pancreas stops producing its own, it can't start again.
+People reverse Type 2 Diabetes (Adult Onset) all of the time with low-carb diets and exercise, but with Type 1 Diabetes, often called Juvenile Onset Diabetes, it's a well-known fact that you can plan on taking insulin for the rest of your life, because once your pancreas stops producing its own, it can't start again.
 And that is normally true…

 But today you'll hear from Ben, and guess what?
 He proved them wrong.